 Is your current propeller the correct size?

-2. What is the maximum rated RPM range for your motor? (refer to your owners manual or contact your boat dealer)
+- What is the maximum rated RPM range for your motor? (refer to your owners manual, boat dealer, or engine manufacturer)

 You can download a PDF version of this checklist to save and use or print later.